MapleDeploy vs Heroku

 Dedicated Canadian infrastructure with flat pricing.
 No dynos, no add-on fees, no US jurisdiction.

 Heroku pioneered the git push deploy workflow and remains a popular platform.
-But it's a Salesforce-owned, US-based service with no Canadian region for self-serve customers.
-Pricing adds up quickly when you combine dynos, databases, and add-ons.
+But it's a Salesforce-owned, US-based service with no self-serve Canadian region.
+MapleDeploy is the Canadian alternative to Heroku: Pricing adds up quickly when you combine dynos, databases, and add-ons.
 MapleDeploy gives you a dedicated VM in Toronto with flat monthly pricing and the same git push experience.

 Side by side